Historical European martial arts: Ancient history

 The earliest Western book about the fighting arts currently known (c.
 2025), Epitoma rei militaris, was written into Latin by a Roman writer, Publius Flavius Vegetius Renatus, who lived in Rome between the fourth and fifth centuries.
 There are no other known Western martial arts manuals predating the Late Middle Ages (except for fragmentary instructions on Greek wrestling, see Papyrus Oxyrhynchus 466), although medieval literature (e.g., sagas of Icelanders, Eastern Roman Acritic songs, the Digenes Akritas and Middle High German epics) record specific martial deeds and military knowledge; in addition, historical artwork depicts combat and weaponry (e.g., the Bayeux Tapestry, the Synopsis of Histories by John Skylitzes, the Morgan Bible).
 Some researchers have attempted to reconstruct older fighting methods such as Pankration, Eastern Roman hoplomachia, Viking swordsmanship and gladiatorial combat by reference to these sources and practical experimentation.

-The Royal Armouries Ms. I.33 (also known as the "Walpurgis" or "Tower Fechtbuch"), dated to c.
+The Royal Armouries Ms. I.33 (pronounced "one thirty-three," also known as the Walpurgis Fechtbuch or the Tower Fechtbuch, and the Walpurgis Manuscript or the Tower manuscript), dated to c.
 1300, is the oldest surviving Fechtbuch, teaching sword and buckler combat.